- 1 Self Driving Car Technology

-An autonomous vehicle is fundamentally defined as a passenger vehicle that drives by itself.
+An autonomous vehicle (Self Driving Car Technology) is fundamentally defined as a passenger vehicle that drives by itself.
 An autonomous vehicle is also referred to as an autopilot, driverless car, auto-drive car, or automated guided vehicle.

 In the future, automated systems will help to avoid accidents and reduce congestion.
 The future vehicles will be capable of determining the best route and warn each other about the conditions ahead.